DaviRuas/Bot_Detection_Model/README.md

 ### Training (for pre-competition)

-Train models on all practice data:
+Train models on all practice data; note that all practice datasets must (.txt and .json) must be in the current working directory:
 ```bash
 python competition_script.py train
 ```